hunterachieng/TIL/binary-tree.md

+# TREE DATASTRUCTURES
+These comprise of nodes, edges, branches, and leaves

+Trees are non-linear data structures which are arranged heirachicaly such as a family tree or a company organizational structure.

+The top most element of a tree is the root/ parent.

+The data is stored inside nodes which are connected with edges.

+The bottom most part of a tree contains the leaves which are nodes without children.

+#### Height of a tree

+The height of a tree is calculated by the length of the longest path to a leaf.

+#### Depth of a tree

+Depth is calculated by finding the path to the root of the tree.

 # Binary Tree
 A binary tree is a tree dta stucture where a parent node can have at most 2 children.